Eliminate Plant Root Rot

 Simply follow these steps:

-In a watering can mix a 1:1 ratio of Hydrogen Peroxide 3% - Oxygen PlusTM and water.
+In a watering can mix a 1:1 – 2:1 ratio of water to Hydrogen Peroxide 3% – Oxygen PlusTM .

 Apply directly to the soil.